kyongmini/kyongmini.github.io/_posts/2024-01-02-HiddenPattern.md

 print(f'All images have been downloaded and saved in {folder_name}/')
 ~~~
-if it is successfully downloaded, it will output the **All images have been downloaded and saved in 'your folder name'**
+If it is successfully downloaded, it will output the **All images have been downloaded and saved in 'your folder name'**.

 Finally, you converted the files into the images!
 ~~~